 - 7.1 The performance of a student in every course (including practicals and Project) will be evaluated for 100 marks each, with 40 marks allotted for CIE (Continuous Internal Evaluation) and 60 marks for SEE (Semester End-Examination).
 The Continuous Internal Evaluation shall be made based on the average of the marks secured in the two Mid-Term Examinations conducted, first Mid-Term examinations in the middle of the Semester and second Mid-Term examinations during the last week of instruction. - 7.2 In CIE, for theory courses, during a semester, there shall be two mid-term examinations.
-Each Mid-Term examination consists of two parts i) Part A for 10 marks, ii) Part B for 15 marks with a total duration of 2 hours as follows: - 1.
-Mid-Term Examination for 25 marks: - a.
-Part A: Objective/quiz paper for 10 marks. - b.
-Part B: Descriptive paper for 15 marks.
+Each Mid- Term examination consists of two parts - i) Part A for 10 marks, - ii) Part B for 20 marks with a total duration of 2 hours as follows:

+1. Mid-Term Examination for 30 marks:

+a.
+Part - A: Objective/quiz paper for 10 marks.

+b.
+Part - B: Descriptive paper for 20 marks.

-The objective/quiz paper is set with multiple choice, fill-in the blanks and match the following type of questions for a total of 10 marks.
-The descriptive paper shall contain 5 full questions out of which, the student has to answer 3 questions, each carrying 5 marks.
-Student shall have to earn 40%, i.e 10 marks out of 25 marks from average of two mid-term examinations (I Mid-Term & II Mid-Term).
+The objective/quiz paper is set with multiple choice, fill-in the blanks and match the following type of questions and short notes for a total of 10 marks.
+The descriptive paper shall contain 6 full questions out of which, the student has to answer 4 questions, each carrying 5 marks.
+The Student has to get minimum of 40%, (On 30 marks allocated for Mid-Term examinations) on average of two mid-term examinations.

-The remaining 15 marks of Continuous Internal Assessment (out of 40) are distributed as:
+The remaining 10 marks of Continuous Internal Assessment (out of 40) are distributed as:

 - 2. Assignment for 5 marks.
 (Average of 2 Assignments each for 5 marks) - 3.
-Course Viva-Voce/PPT/Poster Presentation/ Case Study on a topic in the concerned course for 10 marks.
+PPT Subject Viva-Voce/PPT/Poster Presentation/ Case Study on a topic in - the concerned subject for 5 marks.